2017 - Volume #41, Issue #4, Page #04

 He uses a hydraulic pump mounted on his Deere 140 garden tractor to operate the elevator.
 The pump operates a hydraulic motor mounted at the base of the elevator, which chain-drives the elevator.

-He built the elevator’s mid section out of sheet metal that he already had.
-He used more sheet metal to make a hopper and bolted it to the bottom of the elevator.
+He built the elevator’s mid-section out of sheet metal he already had.
+He used more sheet metal to make a hopper and bolted it to the elevator's bottom.

 “I unbolted both return elevators and cut the top cover off each one so I could access the flighting.
 Then I removed or added links to fit.
-I had plenty of leftover flighting from the 2 elevators to cover the mid section.
+I had plenty of leftover flighting from the two elevators to cover the midsection.
 I also removed every other paddle from the flighting so big logs will fit between them.
 The paddles are spaced about 2 ft. apart,” says Reibsamen.

-The tires and axle are off an old corn elevator that he already had.
-A hand-cranked boat winch is used to raise and lower the elevator.
+The tires and axle are from an old corn elevator he already had.
+A hand-cranked boat winch raises and lowers the elevator.

 Reibsamen paid $15 for both return elevators.
 “I already had the hydraulic motor and pump,” he notes.